Vegetation Management and Watercourses

 Removal of trees under the care and control of Council will be carried out in accordance with principles outlined in the Tree Management Policy and relevant legislation.

 Creeks and watercourses running through private property are the land owner's responsibility.
 Council is only responsible where there are pits and pipes within your property and within an easement to Council.
-For information on Certificate of Titles, please visit sa.gov.au
+Information about Certificate of Titles can be found on sa.gov.au